Financing policy and credit ratings

 We strive to maintain at least a solid A rating, which allows us unrestricted access to money and capital markets.
 Our ﬁnancing measures are aligned with our operative business planning as well as the company’s strategic direction and also ensure the ﬁnancial ﬂexibility to take advantage of strategic options.

-For short-term financing, we use BASF SE’s commercial paper program, which has an issuing volume of up to $12.5 billion.
-On December 31, 2013, $1.70 billion worth of commercial paper was outstanding under this program.
-Firmly committed, syndicated credit facilities of €6 billion serve to cover the repayment of outstanding commercial paper, and can also be used for general company purposes.
+For short-term ﬁnancing, we use BASF SE’s commercial paper program, which has an issuing volume of up to $12.5 billion.
+On December 31, 2014, $150 million worth of commercial paper was outstanding under this program.
+Firmly committed, syndicated credit lines of €6 billion serve to cover the repayment of outstanding commercial paper, and can also be used for general company purposes.

-These credit lines were not used in the course of 2013.
-Our external financing is therefore largely independent of short-term fluctuations in the credit markets.
+These credit lines were not used at any point in 2014.
+Our external ﬁnancing is therefore largely independent of short-term ﬂuctuations in the credit markets.

 Off-balance-sheet ﬁnancing tools, such as leasing, are of minor importance to us.
 BASF Group’s most important ﬁnancial contracts contain no side agreements with regard to speciﬁc ﬁnancial ratios (ﬁnancial covenants) or compliance with a speciﬁc rating (rating trigger).

-Financial management in the BASF Group is centralized and supported by regional finance units.
-To minimize risks and exploit internal optimization potential within the Group, we bundle the financing, financial investments and foreign currency hedging of BASF SE’s subsidiaries.
-When possible, this occurs within the BASF Group.
-Foreign currency risks are primarily hedged centrally by means of derivative financial instruments in the market.
+If possible, we bundle the ﬁnancing, ﬁnancial investments and foreign currency hedging of BASF SE’s subsidiaries within the BASF Group in order to minimize risks and exploit internal optimization potential.
+Foreign currency risks are primarily hedged centrally by means of derivative ﬁnancial instruments in the market.